Here’s the pain:

 Using AI in Sales Successfully

-Think Starbucks.
 The coffee and beverage brand uses AI to tell their sales what drinks will match your individual taste.
-It leverages predictive analytics to give custom recommendations to buyers as they approach their local stores; this increases customer spend.
+It uses predictive analytics to give custom recommendations to buyers as they approach their local stores.

 But Starbucks isn’t alone.
 Target uses AI to know what coupons will interest you.
 Oh, and they may also know when your daughter is pregnant before you do!